nla-group/classix/docs/source/comparison.rst

 Performance Comparison
 ======================================

-Here, we compare CLASSIX with the most typical and well-used density clustering algorithms DBSCAN, HDBSCAN and Quickshift++.
-We perform this experiment on Kamil dataset, and synthetic Gaussian blobs clusters.
+In this tutorial we compare CLASSIX with some other widely used density clustering algorithms like DBSCAN,HDBSCAN and Quickshift++.
+We perform this experiment on the VDU (Vacuum Distillation Unit) dataset that comes with the CLASSIX installation and for synthetic Gaussian blobs.

-Built-in Data
+Example 1: VDU Data
 ##################

+We first import the required modules and load the data:

 .. code:: python